University Research Lecturer in Ornithology & Conservation

 Fellow in Human Sciences, Mansfield College

-Holding a joint position with the Institute of Human Sciences (Anthropology), the two principal strands of my research fall within Ornithology and Ethno-ornithology, i.e. the study of birds, and the study of human engagement with birds, especially within the broad context of nature conservation.
+Holding a joint position between the Edward Grey Institute of Field Ornithology and the Institute of Human Sciences (School of Anthropology and Museum Ethnography), my research falls at the intersection between Ornithology and Ethno-ornithology, i.e. the study of birds, and the study of human engagement with birds, especially within the broad context of nature conservation.

 Within Ornithology my work has mainly fallen within woodland bird ecology.
 Since 1981 I have been priviledged to conduct research on the Wytham Great Tit population.
 I use these long-term data to study the finely-tuned adaptations of the birds.
 This research includes a long-term study of bill size and body condition (including studies of fat and muscle that can be determined visually during normal ringing/banding operations) which started during my doctoral research in the early 1980s, and a long-term study of the functions of eggshell pigmentation.
 Although Great Tit has conservation status of 'Least Concern' my long-term research has delivered general principles that contribute to environmental monitoring and conservation.
 Hence, for example, principles of winter fattening shown in the Great Tit have been found relevant when applied in studies of declining species, and the discovery that eggshell speckling in the Great Tit is related to eggshell thinning has been found relevant to studies of the effects of pesticides (DDT) causing eggshell thinning in raptor species.